cb-satheeshkumar/MYSQL-Performance-Training-Suite/README.md

   6) Open terminal and move to the repository folder.

+     Enter → pip install mysql-connector-python

+  7) Finally, to run the app,

      Enter → streamlit run main.py

      The app will open up in your browser.